knope-dev/knope/docs/src/config/step/UpdateProjectFromCommits.md

 The reasons this can fail:

 1. If there is no previous tag to base changes off of.
-1. There provided path to the changelog file could not be found.
+1. The provided path to the changelog file could not be found.
 1. The version could not be bumped for some reason.

 [semantic versioning]: https://semver.org